-People are a fundamental capital for the Group, as shown by its 2021 Top Employer certification requiring them to provide adequate guarantees in terms of personnel and safety policies through the application of some of its own standards.
+People are a fundamental capital for the Group, as shown by its 2021 Top Employer certification

+The Group contributes to maintaining employment levels also by promoting the development of businesses to which it outsources services and work, requiring them to provide adequate guarantees in terms of personnel and safety policies through the application of some of its own standards.
 Moreover, the Group offers employees of supplier companies the possibility to use some of the services and attend training/information initiatives organised by the Group itself.
 Through actions aimed at increasing professional skills and improving the level of education, the Group contributes, in a broader way, to the quality of employment in its related industries and in the reference territories.